 The distinctive culture of South India (encompassing the states of Kerala, Karnataka, Andhra Pradesh, Telangana, and Tamil Nadu) lends itself to a number of unique and fascinating attractions.
 These South India cultural attractions will provide you with an unforgettable glimpse into the South Indian way of life.

 South Indian Food

-The greatest concentration of Carnatic musicians are found in the city of Chennai, the capital of Tamil Nadu.
-If you're a fan of Carnatic music, you shouldn't miss the Chennai Music Festival (also known as the Madras Music Season), held annually in Chennai from mid December to mid January.
+The greatest concentration of Carnatic musicians is found in the city of Chennai, the capital of Tamil Nadu.
+If you're a fan of Carnatic music, you shouldn't miss the Chennai Music Festival (also known as the Madras Music Season), held annually in Chennai from mid-December to mid-January.
 Over 1,000 performances take place during the festival.
 The Thyagaraja Carnatic Music Festival, held every January in Thiruvariyar (in the Tanjavur district of Tamil Nadu), is also excellent.

 South India has many classical dance forms.
-Bharatanatyam is perhaps the most well known one.
+Bharatanatyam is perhaps the most well-known one.
 It's believed to have originated in the Tanjore district of Tamil Nadu.
-It flourished in the temples, and is most popular in Tamil Nadu and Karnataka.
-The annual Indian Dance Festival, held for a month from late December to late January in Mammallapuram, showcases many south Indian classical dance forms.
+It flourished in the temples and is most popular in Tamil Nadu and Karnataka.
+The annual Indian Dance Festival, held for a month from late December to late January in Mamallapuram, showcases many south Indian classical dance forms.

 Who can resist the gorgeous brightly colored south Indian silk saris?
 Places such as Mysore in Karnataka and Kanchipuram in Tamil Nadu are renowned for the saris that are hand-woven there.
-Before making any purchases, have a read of this Essential Guide to Buying Kanchipuram Saris.
-If you want to visit the weavers and learn how the saris are made, consider this insightful Looms of Tamil Nadu Tour offered by Breakaway.
+Before making any purchases, it's best to understand the essentials of buying Kanchipuram saris.

 Literature and Poetry